An Economy Built on Sharing

 Step 1: Give.
 You will discover how to bond a little more closely with your neighbors, through sharing more of our things and ourselves.
 We’ve seen it happen, over and over.
 With a local giving culture, you won’t have to buy things to feel joy, clothe your family, furnish your home, repair what’s broken, or help others.
 You will begin to build a local culture that values sharing and communal use of stuff above individual collections held for solitary use.

 If there’s one thing we’ve learned from running a few thousand local gift economies, it’s that giving is an action that brings people an immediate giddy joy, and joy is a solid foundation for building strong relationships.
 It’s also a first step in helping someone near you reduce their consumption of resources.
 Giving what we already have is the super glue we need to bind us to a communal web of sharing that can have a more powerful impact on your life than any big box store you’ve pushed a shopping cart through.
-Conspicuous consumption isn’t doing our planet any favors; conspicuous sharing is the antidote.

 In its purest anthropological sense, gift-giving is a symbolic form of reciprocity that can help integrate each of us into society, ensuring we’ll be cared for and guaranteeing our own role in improving the lot of others.
 Serial gift-giving is akin to a political move, one that sparks unspoken obligation, creating a bond between giver and receiver, and integration of both into the greater good.
 This may sound like a lot of anthro-economic-ethno-enviro mumbo jumbo, but our experiment has borne out some truths that we’ve witnessed several hundred thousand times.